OpenDgraph/Weasel/README.md

-# Weasel
+# Weasel (BETA)

-A direct GraphQL "converter" to Dgraph's `GraphQL+-` language.
+A direct GraphQL "converter" to Dgraph's `DQL` language.

+# UPDATE: Major Refactoring of Weasel: Transitioning from a Library to a Standalone Program

+Hello everyone,

+I am excited to announce that Weasel is undergoing a significant transformation.
+What began as a library designed for embedded work will now stand as an independent program.
+My key objectives for this refactoring include:

+1. The ability to create multiple GraphQL APIs using the same database (Dgraph).
+   * The possibility to segregate parts of your GraphQL API across various endpoints.
+   * As the program is standalone, you can have numerous GraphQL APIs within the same context.
+Or even have pseudo-namespaces.
+2. Complete mirroring of all Dgraph GraphQL functions.
+3. Enhancements to several existing Dgraph GraphQL features.
+4. Addition of more advanced custom queries and mutations.
+5. Improved Authorization system.
+6. Introduction of various new features like property validation, both in queries and mutations.

+PS.
+You will be able to run both Weasel and Dgraph's GraphQL in parallel.
+With full backward compatibility.

+Moreover, the program will leverage my expertise to consolidate all these changes.

+One of the most significant changes will be the ability to send a schema consisting only of Types (similar to Dgraph), which will automatically generate all query and mutation resolvers(Like CRUD as Dgraph does).
+The previous Weasel's feature will continue to exist but improved.

+# Why This Change?

+The primary reason for this shift is simplicity.
+This is a terrain I've navigated before, and translating GraphQL to DQL is quite straightforward.
+With the power of TypeScript and the freedom that comes with being an independent program, we can achieve more and move faster.

+My goal is to tackle known issues and simplify others.
+Granted, the code on the backend will become exponentially more complex.
+However, being in JavaScript allows for greater control and potentially more contributors to assist in the development, given that the pool of JavaScript developers is larger than that of Golang.

-### What is Weasel?
+## What is Weasel?

-Weasel is a direct GraphQL "converter" to Dgraph's `GraphQL+-` language.
+Weasel is a direct GraphQL "converter" to Dgraph's `DQL` language.
 It is proof of a concept that we can directly relate to both languages.

 This project is inspired by join-monster.
 And it uses the Graphql's AST Object to do it's "magic".

-# Before you try out
+# Before you try out (Please, ignore everything below.
+I will update this later.
+Everything is gonna change)

 This code is extremely embryonic and simple.
 There is a lot of work to do yet.
 BTW, help is welcome!